lucasATeixeira/Owasp.Top10.Proactive.Controls.Personal.Summary/PROJECT_SPECIFICATIONS.md

 ## Business Rules

-- User must have one of the following roles: ADMIN, PRO_USER, USER
+- [x] User must have one of the following roles: ADMIN, PRO_USER, USER
-- Dont return the password in the response
+- [x] Dont return the password in the response
-- User can register using email and password.
+- [x] User can register using email and password.
 - Users must update their passwords at least once every 30 days.
 The system should restrict access to certain features if the password is older than 30 days.\*\*
 - Users nearing password expiry should be notified at regular intervals (e.g., one week before expiry and one day before expiry).\*\*
-- Users can create new workspaces.
+- [x] Users can create new workspaces.
-- When a user creates a workspace he will have a workspace membership record in the database with null roleId and owner true.
 - Workspace Owners can set workspace policies for each user role.
-- When a workspace is created it must be created a workspace policy with null roleId with default permissions.
+- [x] When a workspace is created it must be created a workspace policy with null roleId with default permissions.
-- User cant create a workspace policy with empty roleId
-- When creating a Workspace Role it must create a policy that is duplicated with the default permissions
-- It is not possible to remove the default workspace policy (the one with null roleId)
 - Users can subscribe to a workspace unless they are banned.
 - When a user subscribe to a workspace he will have a workspace membership record in the database with null roleId.
 - Users can create, read, update, and delete posts in a workspace, based on their role and workspace policies.